luciopaiva/visual-protobuf/README.md

 The key is actually a varint per se.
 The decoded integer is then analyzed further to collect field type (3 least significant bits) and field number (the rest).

+## Input file

+VP accepts as input a binary file containing a series of protobuf messages.
+Each message follows the format:

+* message size (16-bit big endian integer)
+* message bytes (`message size` bytes long)

+There's no header or footer in the file; just a series of `message size, message bytes` pairs.

 ## Limitations

 Although most information can be inferred, some things have to be guessed: